 Readers can find your stories via the Kindle Vella Store on Amazon.com and they can be read via the Kindle app on Apple phones, Androids, and on Kindle Fire devices.

-A single Kindle Vella episode must be longer than 600 words with a cap of 5000 words.
+A single Kindle Vella episode must be longer than 600 words with a cap of 5000 words, so that hasn't changed.
 I like to keep an Episode between 800 and 1500 words though a sweet spot tends to be from 1200 to 2000 words.

 This makes it a good length for a quick read for folks who enjoy taking a break during a busy day.